kubrickfr/VMTM/README.md

 # VMTM
-QOS control script for OpenWRT to beat the side effects of VirginMedia (UK ISP) Traffic-Management-induced buffer bloat
+QOS control script for OpenWRT to beat the side effects of VirginMedia™ (UK ISP) Traffic-Management-induced buffer bloat

 **Disclaimer**: *The following statements express my opinion only and come from my observations of how the system reacts.
 Call it "reverse engineering" if you like, but I have no inside knowledge: it may not reflect how VirginMedia's internal network really works or even their intentions.* This is not supported or endorsed in any way by VirginMedia™.